fernandezfran/macchiato/README.md

 been elucidated.
 These models attempt to better interpret these peculiarities.

+## Requirements

+You need Python 3.8+ to run galpynostatic.

 ## Installation

 You can install the most recent stable release of macchiato with